 At the start of the season Hamilton was generally the faster and more consistent of the 2 McLaren drivers, despite being a rookie at the time.
 Alonso became more competitive as the season progressed.
 This may be due to him becoming more familiar with the Bridgestone tyres .
 (Eventual champion Räikkönen had a similar season of two-halves).

 The stats suggest that this was one of the closest teammate battles ever, with identical points, wins, and podiums across the 17 Grand Prix season.
-As the model looks at points, the two drivers are given identical ratings, but also concludes (from this year alone) that Hamilton is a driver with more potential given that it was his rookie year.
+As the model looks at points, the two drivers are given identical ratings.
+However, it concludes (from this year alone) that Hamilton is a driver with more potential given that it was his rookie year.

 |Results in 2007||Hamilton||Alonso|

 Indirect comparisons from other seasons are more in Alonso’s favour, with 2007 being considered one of his weaker years.
 Alonso has regularly recorded performance scores of 100-120%, which seems to imply that he’s significantly ahead of Hamilton, whose average score is set to be 100%.
-However, Alonso’s average score across his whole career is actually a little over 105%, meaning the difference in the model’s perception of the 2 drivers over their careers is not as large as it appears at first.
+However, Alonso’s average score across his whole career is actually a little over 105%.
+This means the difference in the model’s perception of the drivers is not as large as it appears at first.